aleksander-mendoza/SolomonoffLib/README.md

 You can compile the project using

-    ./gradlew fatJar
+    mvn clean compile assembly:single

 Then you can run

-    java -jar build/libs/Mealy.jar sample.mealy
+    java -jar target/solomonoff-1.5-jar-with-dependencies.jar

 Wait until you see

-    All loaded correctly!
+    >

-Then you can start evaluating transducer by typing
+Then you can start using repl and typing code directly.
+You can also run REPL commands like

-    [function name] [input string]
+    :eval [function name] [input string]
+    :rand_sample [function name] of_size [size]
+    :rand_sample [function name] of_length [length]
+    :equal [function name 1] [function name 2]
+    :is_det [function name]
+    :load [file path]
+    :ls
+    :mem [function name]
+    :size [function name]

-like for example
+For example this

+    >:load path/to/some/file.mealy
+    Success!
+    >:mem f
+    1435

+loads source code from file and returns RAM memory consumption of transducer defined under `f`.
+Note that `:mem` will not work unless you configure java to properly use instrumentation agent like so

+     java -javaagent:target/solomonoff-1.5-jar-with-dependencies.jar  -jar target/solomonoff-1.5-jar-with-dependencies.jar

+Another example evaluates transducer

+    > mirror = 'reflect ':'<0> [a-z] ' input'
+    Success!
-    mirror reflect k input
+    >:eval mirror 'reflect k input'

-will output

-    k
+    'k'

+You can also get a full list of commands, along with their descriptions

+    >:?

+Or you can query help of a single command

+    >:?load

 #### From java